Mike Hostilo Law Firm

 If the medical professional and their institution are unwilling to settle the case, then we will go to court.
 A trial will begin and your trusted medical malpractice lawyer will offer the legal advice and legal representation needed to manage your accident lawsuit.

 If your child has been injured due to medical malpractice, our personal injury law firm can help!
 We can’t let this injustice go unnoticed.
 It’s time for action – and to hold the appropriate parties accountable for your newborn baby’s injuries.
-Contact our birth injury attorneys at 844-GET-MIKE to review your case today.
+Contact our birth injury attorneys at (844) 684-1649 to review your case today.

 Birth Injury Lawyer Near Me | Personal Injury Law Firm Near Me